Instagram/MonkeyType/doc/stores.rst

     A JSON-serialized representation of the actual yield type for this traced call, or ``None`` if this call did not yield (i.e. returned instead).

+  .. attribute:: caller: Optional[type]

+    The ``caller`` of the traced function or method contains filename, module, and line number information.

 .. currentmodule:: monkeytype.db.base

 CallTraceThunk